vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ### Using the ValidateEach component

-A simple validator provider like the `ValidateEach` component below comes in handy, when you just want to have a quick collection validation, without the need for dedicated form components, and still have all the rules and collection state defined near your form data.
+A simple validator provider like the `ValidateEach` component below comes in handy, when you just want to have a quick collection validation, without the need for dedicated form components.
+This would allow you to keep all the rules and state defined near your form data.

 ```vue